Américo Tomás: Military career

 On 17 March 1920, he was placed on the survey vessel 5 de Outubro, where he served for the next sixteen years.
 During this time, he was assigned to the survey mission of the Portuguese coast and was a board member of the Technical Commission for Hydrography, Navigation and Nautical Meteorology and a member of the Council for Studies of Oceanography and Fisheries.
-Tomás was also a member of the International Permanent Council for the Exploration of the Sea.
+Thomaz was also a member of the International Permanent Council for the Exploration of the Sea.

-Tomás was appointed chief of staff to the Minister of the Navy in 1936, President of the Merchant Marine National Junta from 1940 to 1944, and Minister of the Navy from 1944 to 1958.
+Thomaz was appointed chief of staff to the Minister of the Navy in 1936, President of the Merchant Marine National Junta from 1940 to 1944, and Minister of the Navy from 1944 to 1958.

 During his term as Minister of the Navy, he was responsible for the total reconstruction of the Portuguese commercial navy organized under Dispatch 100.
 Fifty-six ships were ordered, with a total of more than 300,000 tons of displacement.
 The dispatch included statutes that also allowed the formation of what is now the modern shipbuilding industry in Portugal.
-Tomás' actions while serving as Minister of the Navy won him a positive reputation in the marine community, unlike the infamy acquired by several of his colleagues in the Portuguese Armed Forces (FAP) and the Portuguese government during their respective tenures.
+Thomaz's actions while serving as Minister of the Navy won him a positive reputation in the marine community, unlike the infamy acquired by several of his colleagues in the Portuguese Armed Forces (FAP) and the Portuguese government during their respective tenures.

 Presidency

-In 1958, Tomás was chosen by then-Prime Minister António Salazar as the candidate of the ruling National Union party for the presidency of the republic, succeeding Francisco Craveiro Lopes.
+In 1958, Thomaz was chosen by then-Prime Minister António Salazar as the candidate of the ruling National Union party for the presidency of the republic, succeeding Francisco Craveiro Lopes.
 He ran against the opposition-backed Humberto Delgado.
-It initially appeared that the election ended as soon as Tomás was nominated.
+It initially appeared that the election ended as soon as Thomaz was nominated.
 The electoral system was so heavily rigged in favor of the National Union that he could not possibly be defeated.
-However, in an unusually spirited contest, Tomás was ultimately credited with 76.4 percent of the vote to Delgado's 23.5 percent.
-Most neutral observers believed, however, that Delgado would have won had the election been honest.
+However, in an unusually spirited contest, Thomaz was ultimately credited with 76.4 percent of the vote to Delgado's 23.5 percent.
+Most neutral observers believed, however, that Delgado, the only opposition candidate in the history of the Second Republic to stay in the race until Election Day, would have won had the election been honest.
 Salazar was alarmed enough that he pushed through a constitutional amendment transferring the election of the president to the legislature, which was firmly controlled by the regime.
-Tomás was re-elected by the legislature in 1965 as the only candidate.
+Thomaz was re-elected by the legislature in 1965 as the only candidate.

-Although vested with sweeping—almost dictatorial—powers on paper, in practice Tomás was little more than a figurehead for his first decade in power.
+Although vested with sweeping—almost dictatorial—powers on paper, in practice Thomaz was little more than a figurehead for his first decade in power.
 For most of the existence of the Estado Novo, Salazar, as prime minister, held the real power.
 Indeed, Salazar had chosen him because Craveiro Lopes had shown an independent streak that Salazar didn't like.
-Tomás' virtual powerlessness in the office under Salazar made him little more than a decorative figure at inaugurations and festivities.
+Thomaz's virtual powerlessness in the office under Salazar made him little more than a decorative figure at inaugurations and festivities.
 This, together with a natural ineptitude for speech-making, also made him a target of frequent jokes.